Change the way you grill

 Select Your Grill or Smoker

 Is your grill compatible?
 Find your grill or smoker.
 We’ll match you up with the right SMOBOT accessories, so you can let the technology do the work for you.

 Frequently Asked Questions

-SMOBOT can be used with most grills which have a top and bottom damper for airflow—as long as an attachment means is available.
-We have tested on the following grills:
+SMOBOT can be used with most grills that have a top and bottom damper for airflow—as long as an attachment means is available.
+We have tested it on the following grills:

-- Big Green Egg:- M / L / XL (Small and MiniMax coming soon)
+- Big Green Egg: S / M / L / XL and MiniMax

 - Primo Grills: All Models

 - Grill Dome: Infinity XL (probably others, but not yet verified)

 - Newly Supported!
 Pit Boss Kamado & Ceramic Grills

 - COMING LATER THIS YEAR: Weber Summit Charcoal, Kettle, Smokey Mountain